BandhiyaHardik/Hands-on-Machine-Learning-Organized-by-Machine-Learning-Club-BVM/README.md

 This repository will be used for:
 - 📂 Sharing weekly learning materials & assignments
 - ✍️ Student assignment submissions
-- 🏅 Tracking eligibility for certification

-Our goal is to make machine learning **fun, practical, and peer-driven** — you’ll learn by building and applying concepts directly.
+Our goal is to make machine learning **fun, practical, and peer-driven** you’ll learn by building and applying concepts directly.

 ---